 - Failed: The number of messages that had neither SPF or DKIM present.

-Next on the list we have Trusted Sources.
+Next on the list we have Your Sources.
 These are email sources (domains and IPs that send email like Postmark, Mailchimp, Google Apps, etc) and the count of messages for each.
 We consider these messages “trusted” because either it was signed with DKIM or it passed SPF.
 In other words, you updated your DNS to explicitly approve this email source.
 In the example above, mtasv.net is a domain from Postmarkapp.com, where most of the emails are fully aligned and passing.
 In some cases one of the two might not pass, so we try to differentiate that, but still consider it trusted.

 The goal here is to identify each sender and make sure that both DKIM and SPF pass.
 This might involve contacting your ESP, setting up DKIM in Google Apps, and so on.

-Moving down, you see “Unknown/Threats” and a similar list.
+Moving down, you see “Other sources” and a similar list.
 These email sources did not pass SPF or DKIM, so we make the assumption that you have not explicitly “approved” these senders.
 The “Unknown” aspect of this section is most important.
 In many cases, you may be sending email from legitimate sources, but not signing with DKIM or have not added the sources to your SPF record.
 This is where the real work begins to implement DMARC.

 3. Convert all known email sources to have DMARC aligned DKIM and SPF.